Nikhil2408/Hosting-multiple-websites-on-a-single-server/README.md

-# Hosting mulitple static websites on a single server
+# Hosting multiple static websites on a single server
 This repository acts as a guide to host multiple websites on a single server using AWS (Amazon Web Services).

 ![](images/aws%20logo.png)